bxavaby/vault/README.md

 ## **Demo**
 ![Verse Vault Demo](assets/verse.gif)
-*Above → A brief walkthrough of the core features.*
+*Above: A brief walkthrough of the core features.*

 ---